Zak Rudden: Dundee

 In January 2022 he signed a pre-contract agreement with Dundee on a three-year deal, starting in summer 2022.
 On 31 January 2022, Rudden joined Dundee on loan until the end of the season.
 He made his debut the following day as a substitute in the Dundee derby, and scored his first goal for the club four days later against Ross County.

-After officially Dundee permanently the following season, Rudden scored his first goal of the season in a home league win over Arbroath.
+After officially joining Dundee permanently the following season, Rudden scored his first goal of the season in a home league win over Arbroath.

-St Johnstone (loan)

 On 31 January 2023, Rudden joined St Johnstone on loan until the end of the season.
 On 25 February Rudden scored his first goal for the Saintees in a draw against St Mirren.

+Following his return from loan at St Johnstone, Rudden scored the winner in Dundee's first competitive game of the 2023–24 season, coming in the League Cup against Bonnyrigg Rose.
+On 23 September, Rudden came off the bench on for 10-man Dundee and scored a late equaliser against Kilmarnock.

+On 26 January 2024, Rudden joined Scottish Championship club Raith Rovers on loan until the end of the season.
+He made his debut the following day in a league game at home against Inverness Caledonian Thistle.
+Rudden scored his first goal for the Fifers in the following league game, in a sold-out title-chasing win over his parent club's rivals Dundee United.

+On 12 July 2024, Dundee announced that Rudden had departed the club after both parties mutually agreed to terminate his contract.

+Queen's Park

+The day after departing Dundee, Rudden signed for Scottish Championship club Queen's Park on a two-year deal.
+Rudden made his debut for the Spiders on the same day, and scored his first goal for the club in a 0–5 away victory over Peterhead in the Scottish League Cup group stage.

+Livingston

+On 12 June 2025, it was announced that Rudden had signed for Scottish Premiership club Livingston.

+Dunfermline Athletic

+On 28 August 2025, less than three months after signing for Livingston, Rudden signed for Scottish Championship club Dunfermline Athletic on a two-year deal.
+Rudden made his debut on 30 August and scored his first goal for the club in a draw against Ross County.

 International career

 Rudden has represented Scotland at youth international levels, up to and including under-21.